 What if I/my guests are recording audio only?

-If you and your guests are recording in the ‘Record Audio Only’ mode it is still required that you access Zencastr from a laptop/computer in a supported web browser and it is strongly recommended that your operating system is up-to-date to the above minimums and that your internet connection is at least 5 Mbps.
+If you and your guests are recording in the ‘Record Audio, No Video’ mode it is still required that you access Zencastr from a laptop/computer in a supported web browser and it is strongly recommended that your operating system is up-to-date to the above minimums and that your internet connection is at least 5 Mbps.
 However, not using video does lower the required computer specs.
 For recording audio only, 2GB+ of free hard drive space (versus 10+ GB for viewing and/or recording video) and 4GB+ of RAM (versus 8 GB+ for viewing and/or recording video) is required.

 Why shouldn’t I/my guests open Zencastr in incognito/private mode?